 But should you be worried about this program in the meantime?
 Is there something that it could do to your system to damage it?
 Thankfully, Potentially Unwanted Programs are quite different from what is considered malicious software.
 They have nothing to do with viruses like Trojans, ransomware or similar and can therefore not directly harm you or your computer.
 These are marketing tools, designed to advertise and promote various products and services, as you can very well see on all the colorful box messages and banners that appear on your screen.
 And in doing so, they also earn revenue for their developers.
 So, they have no interest in hacking your system or corrupting it in any way.

-However, the effects of programs like MyWebSearch can still be rather unpleasant, which has earned them the title of potentially unwanted programs.
-These effects include a potential slowdown of your machine and an overall decrease in its general performance.
 You might start to notice programs taking longer to load, your browser freezing more often; sometimes it might even crash and you may need to restart your whole system.
 Potentially Unwanted Programs run their processes in the background and rely on your system resources for their activities.
 This means less disk space, less RAM, and more CPU times being wasted on something you never really wanted or asked for.

 Other unpleasant effects of such software involves the possibility of landing on insecure web locations with its help.
 Being constantly redirected from page to page, or having to accidentally click on the occasional popup can get you to unwillingly visit numerous sites.
 Are all of them safe?
 Certainly, nobody can guarantee that.
 And the last thing you want is to end up on some malicious website that will get you infected with some virus.
 So, with this in mind, we would advise you to avoid clicking on any links, ads, banners, etc., even after you have removed MyWebSearch from your system.
 What’s more, it wouldn’t hurt for you to install a popup blocker to at least block all web-hosted ads.
 As for Potentially Unwanted Programs, the most common way of landing one is from within a program bundle.
 This can easily be avoided by customizing the setup of new programs you install on your computer, which will allow you to opt out of any added installs.